cpdundon/cruise_skinny_frontend/README.md

 You will need to install as below from the project root directory:

-sudo install npm
-sudo npm install cuid react-router-dom redux redux-thunk react-redux --save
+sudo install npm && npm install cuid react-router-dom redux redux-thunk react-redux --save

 Then run from root: